guildencrantz/rpusesthis/README.md

 ## Creating new posts

-Create a new markdown file in `/source/interviews/` with the following format: `[year]-[month]-[day]-[firstname]-[lastname].html.md`.
+Create a new markdown file in `/source/profiles/` with the following format: `[year]-[month]-[day]-[firstname]-[lastname].html.md`.
 The post should start with a YAML Frontmatter metadata section at the top, followed by your Markdown formatted post content.
 Something like this:

 **2014-02-14-mike-ditka.html.md**

     ---
     title: Mike Ditka
+    position: Head coach
     date: 2014-02-14
     avatar: mike-ditka.png
     ---